 The Kaiser Permanente Bernard J. Tyson School of Medicine becomes a legal non-profit entity with a Board of Directors.
 Representatives begin collecting the most innovative and successful educational practices in use from elite medical schools across the country.
 These techniques are incorporated into the School’s curriculum, which now enters the early stages of design to fulfill the School’s mission, vision, and values.

 Mark A. Schuster, MD, PhD, is hired as the School’s Founding Dean.
 The School begins the process to become an accredited and licensed institution.

-Mark Schuster, MD, PhD, Founding Dean and CEO of Kaiser Permanente School of Medicine assembles a distinguished senior leadership team composed of a world-class, multidisciplinary, and diverse group of leaders to oversee the planning, design, and implementation of the School.
+Mark Schuster, MD, PhD, Founding Dean and CEO of Kaiser Permanente Bernard J. Tyson School of Medicine assembles a distinguished senior leadership team composed of a world-class, multidisciplinary, and diverse group of leaders to oversee the planning, design, and implementation of the school.